 For that reason, we’re looking more closely at eco-friendly types of plastic, recycled paper, and other environmentally friendly solutions that can be useful to both companies and consumers.
 Furthermore, we’re going to look at both the pros and the cons of switching to recyclable materials for packaging.

 There are different kinds of eco-friendly packaging including those that count as reusable, recyclable, and biodegradable.
 Here, we will quickly go over the differences between the three categories:

 - Reusable packaging can be cleaned and used again, whether by the consumer or through a scheme that sees the package returned to the seller/supplier.
 Glass bottles and jars are a common example, but some plastics can also count as reusable packaging

 - Recyclable packaging can be reused, but mostly after it has gone through processing.
-There is a wide range of recyclable materials, including paper, metal, card, glass, and some plastics.
+There is a wide range of recyclable materials, including paper, metal, card, glass, and some plastics, including bubble wrap and LDPE shrink wrap.
 The recycling rates vary greatly between materials, with paper and cardboard being some of the most widely recycled.

 - Biodegradable packaging covers materials that will break down into the soil or the air over time.
 Most materials break down over enough time, but paper, card, and corrugated cardboard tend to break down the fastest, alongside natural fabrics.

 Packaging that can be reused, recycled, or is biodegradable allows for easier waste management and less waste than packaging that fits none of those definitions.
 However, to ensure the most eco-friendly approach to recycling, you may also want to know where those materials come from.